ahmedalsheikh23/calculator-app/README.txt

-Simple Python Calculator App
+Python Calculator App

-This is a basic terminal calculator with add, subtract, multiply, and divide functions.
+This is a basic calculator with add, subtract, multiply, and divide functions.

 How to run locally:
 py calculator.py